rdkcentral/firebolt-certification-app/docs/IntentReader.md

 FCA has the ability to accept intents and input commands as a standalone application without having a PubSub messaging system integrated.
 Here also, when intentReader is called with a particular intent, it is processed, and the corresponding handler is called, which decides the action to be performed corresponding to the task received in the intent.

-The standalone scenario supports both the cold launch and the hot launch of FCA.
+The standalone scenario supports only cold launch of FCA.

-1. Cold Launch Scenario: Here the input command or intent is sent along with the launch command used to launch FCA.
+* Cold Launch Scenario: Here the input command or intent is sent along with the launch command used to launch FCA.
 The FCA will process the intent immediately after it is launched.

-2. Hot Launch Scenario: Here, FCA is launched first and intents are sent later.
-Since the intents are sent only after FCA is launched, we can send any number of intents as needed at any point in time.

 ### Setup